 We’ll address whether or not, as a shipper, integrating policy is worth the freight insurance cost and trouble below.
 Regarding this question, we’re going to speak on the legalities of shipping.
 Unlike the motoring public, a shipper is not required to have an insurance policy.
 It is 100% legal for your company to ship goods or commodities without a policy.

-With that being said, your freighter is required to have liability coverage—which is not to be confused with freight insurance.
+With that being said, your freighter is required to have carrier liability coverage—which is not to be confused with freight insurance.
 However, it is appropriate that the company handling the vehicular transport of your cargo be required to have coverage, as the risk certainly falls on their shoulders.
 Beyond that, it’s important to note that freight brokers, advancers, and third-party logistics companies are not required to introduce freight insurance policies in their contracts or bill of ladings.

 Thus, it’s good to research and thoroughly understand freight insurance, as it’s not always going to be given as an option, even by professionals.
 Sadly, this does not align with its importance.